4WD MODIFICATIONS - ELECTRIC & LIGHTS

 We played around with beam adjustment, setting the light up so that the distance beam hit the road at around 600 metres.
 Side spread was moderate and filled-in neatly above the LandCruiser 75’s LED high-beam spread pattern.

 The Big Red 9420 was a definite improvement over most light bars of this length and would make a suitable single-light driving aid for many bush travellers.
 At around $600 RRP it was OK value for money.

 Stedi ST3303 light bar

-Stedi has packed 32 10-watt Cree LEDs into a 545mm (21.5-inch) light bar that can fit onto most nudge and ‘roo bars.
-It has brilliant distance and spread characteristics, as our test video shows only too clearly.
+Stedi packed 32 10-watt Cree LEDs into a 545mm (21.5-inch) light bar that could fit onto most nudge and ‘roo bars.
+It had brilliant distance and spread characteristics, as our test video shows only too clearly.

 conceptualised a light bar that would be diabolic, something excessive, over the top, a real savage,” is how Stedi’s blurb on the ST3303 runs.
 “Then, we went ahead and made it.

 “No other light bar on the market encapsulates 32 x 10W Cree XM-L2 LEDs inside a 21.5-inch housing.”

 The ST3303 drew 16.4 amperes at 13.6V and has 32mm-diameter parabolic reflectors.
 It came with RFI and EMI suppression circuitry that was guaranteed not to interfere with radio and communication equipment.

 Warranty on light performance and workmanship was five years.

 Construction was cast aluminium with a Lexan lens and the assembly was IP68 submersible to three metres.
 There were three adjustable bottom mounts that slid along the unit to match existing attachment holes.